 To answer this very general question, a genetic selection and screening procedure in the model bacterium Escherichia coli was meant to isolate mutants that would orient his future experiments along a rewarding track.
 The idea was to explore whether some signals which appear to us as redundant (i.e. look somewhat "useless" for the unprepared human mind) in macromolecular syntheses could be separated (i.e. by selecting mutants that would grow with only one active signal instead of several).
 The idea was that there exists some "secundary punctuation" in the expression of the genetic message allowing coupling between macromolecular syntheses and the bulk metabolism of the cell.
 Emphasis on this linguistic analogy came from his contribution to the reflection on the role of selective processes at the root of memory and learning.
 The study of the process of initiation of translation, which, in Bacteria, associates two independent signals (a metabolic signal which labels the first methionine of the nascent polypeptide with a one-carbon residue, and the structure of a special transfer RNA) led, through experiments using genetics, to the discovery of a ubiquitous anomaly in metabolism, coupling replication, transcription, translation and cell division.
 The mutants affected in that process were analysed in succession.
 They involved transcription termination, translation initiation, the “stringent” coupling between these processes, the one-carbon metabolism, synthesis of cyclic AMP, a protein long proposed to be a bacterial histone, H-NS, and the biosynthesis pathway of branched-chain amino-acids.
 This apparently haphazard list, derived from the outcome of genetic experiments, accounts for the threads followed, one by one, to attempt to unravel this complicated network of interactions, finally understood in january 2006 with the role of the serine amino acid (this common amino acid is toxic in excess because of at least two processes: production of hydroxypyruvate, that makes dead-end products with thiamine, and of aminoacrylate / iminopropionate when it enters pathways such as cysteine and tryptophan biosynthesis).
 Mid-1980 the time was now ripe to explore this same question not through the study of individual genes, but rather to develop a global study of the genes from the knowledge of the complete genome texts.
 This required introduction of a large component of computer sciences, and experiments “in silico” were proposed to complement in vivo or in vitro experiments (this term was used for the first time in 1988-1989, in discussions with the European commission, meant to justify the setting up of genome projects).
 The question then became a simple conjecture, based on a former reflection of von Neumann about Turing machines: is there a link between the architecture of the cell and that of the genome?
 Work from the Unit Genetics of Bacterial Genomes showed that indeed genes are not randomly distributed in genomes.
 Whether this indicates a link with the architecture of the cell remains however, of course, an open question.

-• Discovery of toxic adenylate cyclases (adenylyl cyclases) (whooping cough and anthrax), discovery and molecular characterisation of four independent classes of adenylate cyclases (evolutionary convergence), 1988-1998
+• Discovery of toxic adenylate cyclases (whooping cough and anthrax), discovery and molecular characterisation of four independent classes of adenylate cyclases (evolutionary convergence), creation of the international classification of adenylyl cyclases, 1988-1998

 P Glaser, D Ladant, O Sezer, F Pichot, A Ullmann, A Danchin